eBay Fee Calculator – Net Profit Calculator for Sellers

 How does this eBay fee calculator work?

-The calculator separates gross and net values – essential for VAT-registered sellers, as eBay invoices all fees including VAT.
-By entering your local rates, you get an accurate picture of your true net profit.
+The calculator separates gross and net values - essential for VAT-registered sellers, as eBay shows its fees as net amounts, with VAT added on top.
+By applying your local VAT rates, the calculator provides a clear view of your real net profit.

 Why are buyer shipping and actual shipping costs separate?

-eBay calculates its fees on the total price – item price plus the shipping amount shown to the buyer.
+eBay calculates its fees on the total price - item price plus the shipping amount displayed to the buyer.
 This shipping amount is part of your taxable revenue.
-Your actual carrier costs (what you pay DHL, Royal Mail, UPS etc.) are a separate expense and handled independently.
+Your actual carrier costs (what you pay DHL, Royal Mail, UPS, etc.) are a separate expense and handled independently by the calculator.

 Why are eBay shipping costs sometimes higher than expected?